 Impact of procedure: Performing the following procedure should not have a negative impact on your system.

 modify /sys syslog <option>For example, the default log level range for the authpriv syslog facility is from notice to emerg.
 To change the authpriv syslog facility range from warning to emerg, type the following command:

-Note: For other syslog options, use the help /sys syslog command from the tmsh shell.
+Note: For other syslog options, use the help /sys syslog command from the tmsh utility.

 save /sys config